A Choice of Futures

-A Choice of Futures was a Canadian television miniseries which aired on CBC Television in 1967.
+A Choice of Futures is a Canadian television miniseries which aired on CBC Television in 1967.

 Premise

 The series was a Canadian centennial project, generally based on the theme of Canada's future, and that of Earth.

 Episodes

 "The Earth Is A Very Small Spaceship"

 The first episode, "The Earth Is A Very Small Spaceship", was a documentary broadcast on 24 May 1967 concerning the environmental situation of Earth and speculating on its future, likening the planet to a spaceship with a limited capacity.
 Potential settlement of the moon and undersea locations was also discussed.
 It was written, directed and narrated by William Whitehead.
 Vincent Tovell was its producer.

 "Therefore Choose Life"

 "Therefore Choose Life" was broadcast 31 May 1967 as an essay which described how technology was capable of degrading and destroying life on the planet.
 Despite its negative viewpoint, the programme promoted the contrasting notion that technology should instead be used to preserve life.
 Tom Koch was the episode's producer and director.